-A student who withdraws from TSTC may be eligible for a refund based on the date the Course Schedule Change Form is completed and returned to the Admissions Office.
-Withdrawal clearance from the Admissions Office is necessary before the Student Accounting Department provides a refund.
-Refunds are disbursed via the TECHOne Card (Official student ID card).
+A student who withdraws from TSTC may be eligible for a refund based on the date the Course Schedule Change Form is completed and returned to the Office of the Registrar.
+Withdrawal clearance from the Office of the Registrar is necessary before the Student Accounting Department provides a refund.
+Refunds are disbursed via the Tech OneCard (Official student ID card).
 A check may be mailed upon the student's request.

-Housing and meal plan refundable amounts are prorated, based on the date of the withdrawal.
-Students requesting a refund from housing and meal plan fees should contact the Student Accounting Office.
-Insurance and immunization fees are non-refundable.
+Housing refundable amounts are prorated, based on the date of the withdrawal.
+Students requesting a refund from housing should contact the Student Accounting Office.
+Meal plans, Mustang Bucks, insurance and immunization fees are non-refundable.